Preschool Worksheets

 You will see an image and connect it to written language.
 They are very basic sentences that students can use to make the relationship.
 This can also improve observation skills.

 This is a more basic form of the previous set of worksheets.
-This is a great foundational skill for preschool students.
+It’s a simple but powerful activity that builds word recognition and reading readiness.

 Students learn the vocabulary to describe parts of their face.
 We always find it funny that many youngsters always overlook the eyebrows.